aladinelkhalil/react-ts-foundation-starter/src/feed/exercise.md

 # Exercise: feed

-In this exercise you will implement a number of component to render a simple "feed".
+In this exercise you will implement a number of components to render a simple "feed".

 ## Part 1 - Feed components